docsforadobe/premiere-plugin-guide/docs/gpu-effects-transitions/function-descriptions.rst

 Result must be in the same pixel format as the input.
 If the effect grows or shrinks the output area (e.g. rendering a drop shadow), it is allowable for the effect to allocate and return a different sized outFrame.

 For effects, inFrames[0] will always be the frame at the current time, other input frames will be in the same order as returned from GetFrameDependencies.
-For transitions in­ Frames[0] will be the incoming frame and inFrames[1] the outgoing frame.
+For transitions inFrames[0] will be the incoming frame and inFrames[1] the outgoing frame.
 Transitions may not have other frame dependencies.

 Use the utility function GetParam to retrieve the parameter values at the current time.